YegorCherov/MultiSpriteSheetSlicer/README.md

     ![Open Project](Images/SlicerToolsImage.png)

-2. Select the sprite sheet(s) you want to slice.
-You can either select individual sprite sheet files or a folder containing sprite sheets.
+2. Select the sprite sheet(s) you want to slice in your Project window.
+You can select folders or multiple individual texture assets.

-3. Adjust the slicing options as needed:
+3. Customize Slicing Options:
    - **Slice Mode**: Choose between slicing based on cell count or cell size.
-   - **Cells Per Row/Column**: Set the number of cells per row and column when using the cell count mode.
-   - **Cell Width/Height**: Set the width and height of each cell when using the cell size mode.
+   - **Lock Selection List**: Check this to freeze the list so you can edit individual configurations without clicking away and losing your queue.
+   - **Auto-Detect**: Click this next to an item to scan for the ideal grid size (e.g., detecting `64x64` animations automatically).
+   - **Ignore Empty Sprites**: Enabled by default; skips writing empty/fully transparent slices to your asset database.
-   - **Pivot Preset**: Select from preset pivot positions or choose a custom pivot position.
+   - **Pivot Preset**: Select from preset pivot positions or configure a custom pivot.
-   - **Pivot Unit Mode**: Choose between normalized (0-1 range) or pixel-based pivot units.
-   - **Auto Refresh**: Enable or disable auto-refresh, which automatically updates the selected sprite sheets based on the specified refresh interval.

-4. Click the "Slice Selected Sprite Sheets" button to slice the selected sprite sheets.

-5. The sliced sprites will be imported into the project, and you can find them in the respective sprite sheet folder(s).
+4. Click **Slice Only** for individual sheets, or **Slice All Enabled** to batch-process your entire queue.

 ## Contributing